ElvinQad/WRM/docs/prd/2-requirements.md

 *   **FR9:** The AI assistant must be able to provide daily/weekly briefings and proactive reminders.
 *   **FR10:** The AI assistant must be able to negotiate scheduling with other users/agents on the user's behalf.
 *   **FR11:** Users must be able to configure the AI assistant's autonomy and communication tone.
+*   **FR12:** The system must provide data aggregation capabilities to generate summary views for monthly timeline scales, distinct from detailed ticket data used in hourly/daily/weekly views.

 ### **Non-Functional Requirements**